marielmetalios/liftlab/README.md

 ## Description

-This website was created with the intent to simplify daily workouts.
-Users can sign in with a username, select a muscle group they want to focus on, and our we provide a variety of workouts generated as cards associated with that muscle group, which are stored and pulled from our postgresSQL database.
-From there, each card can be clicked to be added to a "routine".
-Users also have the option to add workouts to our database, in the case that they would like to add their personal workouts to their custom routine as well.
-This project was built for mostly academic purposes as we progress in our software development bootcamp.
-The core of this project is built with Vite, Typescript, Express, and React.
+This website was designed to simplify daily workout planning and routine building.
+To access our website, users must sign in with a username.
+From there, they are prompted to select a muscle group they want to workout, can browse a variety of exercises displayed as interactive cards.
+These workouts are stored and retrieved from our PostgreSQL database.
+Users can build a custom workout routine by clicking on the cards.
+Want to add your own workouts into our database, and ultimately to your routine?
+You can do that as well!
+Once you've finished your workout, you can mark exercises as complete, delete them from your list, or save it as a favorite.

+This project was developed as part of our software development bootcamp for academic and practical learning purposes.
+We have some fun NPM packages included, like React-Confetti to celebrate when you complete a workout, and Quote-Liv to motivate you to start.

 ## Installation